 About Gerry Knight and his career.

-Born in south London during the blitz, this is a record
+Born in south London just before the V1 bombardment, this is a record

 of Gerald (Gerry) Knight's career (name anagram "The large Knight